AdvancedPhotonSource/GSAS-II/docs/source/GSASIIscriptable.rst

 :meth:`~GSASIIscriptable.G2Image.setControls`         Updates the Image Controls dict for the current image with specified key/value pairs.
 :meth:`~GSASIIscriptable.G2Image.getMasks`            Returns the Masks dict for the current image.
 :meth:`~GSASIIscriptable.G2Image.setMasks`            Updates the Masks dict for the current image with specified key/value pairs.
+:meth:`~GSASIIscriptable.G2Image.getImage`            Returns the image array for the current image.
 :meth:`~GSASIIscriptable.G2Image.IntThetaAzMap`       Computes the set of 2theta-azimuth mapping matrices to integrate the current image.
 :meth:`~GSASIIscriptable.G2Image.IntMaskMap`          Computes the masking map for the current image for integration.
 :meth:`~GSASIIscriptable.G2Image.MaskThetaMap`        Computes the 2theta mapping matrix to determine a pixel mask.